 THE EXPERT OPTION (NOT FOR THE SQUEAMISH)

 At the end of the long road of piss bottle use there lies something as dreadful and unspoken as a Chilean rugby team eating the rest of their doomed flight over the Andes.
-If you get to this stage you must promise never to tell a soul, or else you’ll become a social pariah.
+If you get to this stage, you must promise never to tell a soul, or else you’ll become a social pariah.
 This technique is the most simple and involves pissing into your cup, pan or empty water bottle.
-Technically it won’t do you any harm, in fact, it may be good for you (well that’s what the Romans thought), but when it comes round to morning, and it’s brew time you may not think of it that way.
+Technically it won’t do you any harm it may be good for you (well that’s what the Romans thought), but when it comes round to morning, and it’s brew time you may not think of it that way.
 Oh yes, if you’re sharing a pan, and you piss in it, it’s best not to tell your partner.

 Andrew Kirkpatrick is a British mountaineer, author, motivational speaker and monologist.
 He is best known as a big wall climber, having scaled Yosemite's El Capitan 30+ times, including five solo ascents, and two one day ascents, as well as climbing in Patagonia, Africa, Alaska, Antarctica and the Alps.Follow @ Instagram